rlworkgroup/garage/docs/user/implement_env.rst

         def reset(self):
             self._state = np.random.uniform(-1, 1, size=(2,))
             observation = np.copy(self._state)

-            return observation
+            return observation, dict()

 The :code:`step` method takes an action and advances the state of the environment.
-It should return a :code:`Step` object (which is a wrapper around :code:`namedtuple`), containing the observation for the next time step, the reward, a flag indicating whether the episode is terminated after taking the step, and optional extra keyword arguments (whose values should be vectors only) for diagnostic purposes.
+It should return a :code:`EnvStep` object (which is a wrapper around :code:`namedtuple`), containing the environment specification, observation for the next time step, the input action, the reward, an enum indicating the step type (could be :code:`FIRST`, :code:`MID`, :code:`TERMINAL` or :code:`TIMEOUT`), and optional extra keyword arguments (whose values should be vectors only) for diagnostic purposes.

 The procedure that interfaces with the environment is responsible for calling :code:`reset` after seeing that the episode is terminated.